 #8 Colectivo is a bus

-Are you still confused about how to use the buses in Buenos Aires?
-Check out my complete guide here!
+Are you still confused about how to use public transportation in Buenos Aires?

 #9 Anteojos is glasses